Website usability is more than just having your mouse-pointer stay visible and clicking on the…

 A customer wouldn’t have to deal with those problems on a responsive website.
 Whether you’re viewing the site on a laptop, tablet or mobile phone, it adapts.
 No matter the device, the content looks perfect.

-Having a responsive website can also affect your search rank.
+Having a responsive website can also affect your rankings in search engine results pages.

 When users leave your website right away, Google will think it’s because they didn’t like your content.
 Your ranking will drop.
 Another site with similar content but with a nicer, more professional design will rise higher.